Yureehh/Oracle-Bets/future_improvals.md

 Drift monitoring: track population stability (PSI) across patches/leagues for key features and rating deltas so you know when to retune.

 Profit-aware evaluation: besides logloss & calibration curves, track backtested expected value vs. implied odds (with margin removed) and Betting ROC (profit curve).

+# TODOs
+- Add code documentation with MKDocs
+- Re-do notebooks with new data and new features